Virtual queue systems at Disney Parks: MaxPass

-MaxPass was a virtual queue system first introduced in 2017, for the Disneyland Resort.
+MaxPass was a virtual queue system implemented on July 19, 2017 at Disneyland Resort.
 The system worked in conjunction with the original FastPass system, which remained available and free of charge.
-MaxPass allowed virtual queue reservations to be made from the Disneyland App without having to walk to the Fastpass machines at rides.
+MaxPass allowed virtual queue reservations to be made from the Disneyland App without having to walk to the FastPass machines at rides.
 Instead, the system allowed users to receive a FastPass return time on their smartphone through the Disneyland mobile app when they were inside the parks.
 Guests who bought the MaxPass system were also able to download their PhotoPass pictures for free.

-MaxPass was Disney's first premium virtual queue system, costing /day or $75/year upon launch in 2017.
-On January 6, 2018, Disney increased the price to /day, and /year.
-It was included with select Disneyland Annual Passports.
+MaxPass was Disney's first premium virtual queue system, thought it was included with select Disneyland Annual Passports.

 The origin of the system can be tracked back to a patent filed on August 30, 2007, by the Walt Disney Company for using SMS as a way to get and use FastPasses in the park.
 The patent indicated that guests staying at Disney hotels would be allowed to make early reservations for attractions using their in-room television.
 The MaxPass system was discontinued and replaced in December 2021 by Lightning Lane.